-The whole idea behind grey Rock is the Narcissistic person will get bored and lose interest in you, thus leaving you alone, if they know you’re doing it, they know they can manipulate you, and they’ll do their utmost to get you to brake grey rock.
+The whole idea behind grey Rock is the Narcissistic person will get bored and lose interest in you, thus leaving you alone; if they know you’re doing it, they know they can manipulate you, and they’ll do their utmost to get you to brake grey rock.

-It is a learning curve, and it takes practice so don’t worry if you sometimes wobble, like learning to balance when learning to walk or ride a bike, you’re learning to balance your emotions around someone who knows all your weaknesses and all your strengths and will use each and everyone against you to get your reactions, and do their utmost to get your emotions off balance every time they see you.
+It is a learning curve, and it takes practice, so don’t worry if you sometimes wobble, like learning to balance when learning to walk or ride a bike, you’re learning to balance your emotions around someone who knows all your weaknesses and all your strengths and will use each and everyone against you to get your reactions, and do their utmost to get your emotions off balance every time they see you.

 Give them nothing.

 Keep any conversation to a minimum and to the point if you don’t have to talk to them, don’t.
 Just say hello when they pick the children up, for the children to know how to great people nothing more, have the children ready before you open the door so that it can be quick with little conversation.
 Avoid interacting with them as much as possible.
-But don’t make it a big deal as this will just give them ammunition.
+But don’t make it a big deal, as this will just give them ammunition.

-In the workplace again try to avoid them.
+In the workplace, again, try to avoid them.

 When you do have to talk to them, stick to the point, respond in a business-like manner, need to know basis.
 If they start to ask more questions, give short, to the point, uninspiring answers that can’t possibly lead to further conversation.
 Things like “No.” and “Yes.” or “mm.”
 Even an “Ok.”
 Do not allow yourself to get drawn in.

-A simple yes and no will do whenever possible, but sometimes, the question might mean you need to commit to an answer if you’re not ready to commit, just respond with, maybe, perhaps or we’ll see nothing more.
+A simple yes and no will do whenever possible, but sometimes, the question might mean you need to commit to an answer if you’re not ready to commit, just respond with, maybe, perhaps, or we’ll see nothing more.

-Avoid eye contact if at all possible, look just over their shoulder or their ear.
-Don’t let them suck you In by using your emotions against you.
+Avoid eye contact if at all possible; look just over their shoulder or their ear.
+Don’t let them suck you in by using your emotions against you.
 You have to become emotionally unpredictability to those who know how to use your feelings against you.
 Eye contact can help them with their games as you have empathy and care for others, they are manipulative, and they can pull you in, so avoid eye contact.

-They might try pulling you in at first by playing nice, asking how you are, or what you’ve been doing, they might feed you a sob story, so you feel sorry for them, when this doesn’t work they might pull on your biggest weaknesses, any mistakes you’ve made, anything you don’t like people knowing about you, your insecurities, and they might try chipping away at these to get that reaction from you.
+They might try pulling you in at first by playing nice, asking how you are, or what you’ve been doing, they might feed you a sob story, so you feel sorry for them; when this doesn’t work, they might pull on your biggest weaknesses, any mistakes you’ve made, anything you don’t like people knowing about you, your insecurities, and they might try chipping away at these to get that reaction from you.
 Try to focus on those good things within your life when they are doing this, things that make you happy, let their words flow right over you and not into you.
-The observe don’t absorb, observe their manipulative games, see that they are trying to do, are they playing the victim?
+The observe don’t absorb, observe their manipulative games, see what they are trying to do, are they playing the victim?
 Using triangulation?
 Trying to make you feel insecure?
 Trying to intimidate you?
-Etc. Recognise it and understand that it nothing to do with you that’s all on them.
-Like poison if we recognise it for what it is and leave it be, all will be ok, if we pick it up and drink it, it’ll slowly infect us, so observe their toxic behaviour, don’t absorb, either recognise and tell yourself the game they are playing (not them.) or think of something nice you’re going to do for yourself as soon as you’re away from their negative toxic vibes.
+Etc. Recognise it and understand that it nothing to do with you; that’s all on them.
+Like poison, if we recognise it for what it is and leave it be, all will be ok, if we pick it up and drink it, it’ll slowly infect us, so observe their toxic behaviour, don’t absorb, either recognise and tell yourself the game they are playing (not them.) or think of something nice you’re going to do for yourself as soon as you’re away from their negative toxic vibes.

 Do not chat about your personal life, even the smallest details.
 Remain quiet about your life without them, and any response you do have to make, make it as boring as you can if they as what you’re doing things like.
-The washing, the garden ( so long as they have no interest in these things and they find them boring.) etc., try not to respond at all, however, if you must, respond with thing they find dull to talk about.
+The washing, the garden ( so long as they have no interest in these things and they find them boring.) etc., try not to respond at all; however, if you must, respond with something they find dull to talk about.
 Never tell them how well you are doing.

-Do not ask them questions even if it seems like harmless small talk.
+Do not ask them questions, even if it seems like harmless small talk.